Calendar of Events

 sweep should have a radio and should never leave anyone behind.

-it!
-If you are already into the hike modify the route (if
+If you are already into the hike, modify the route if

-the route gather all hikers in the group and explain to
+the route, gather all hikers in a group and explain to

 them carefully what the new route will be.

-report if necessary.
-Blisters don’t require a separate sheet,
+Blisters and minor scratches don’t require a separate sheet,